lore-platform/lore-platform/README.md

 ### Working On A Specfic Task

-If you are working on a task from the Trello board, creating a page / part of a page, creating a bunch of components - when you are working on new code, follow this workflow please~!
+If you are working on a task from the Trello board, creating a page/part of a page, or creating a bunch of components - when you are working on new code, follow this workflow please~!

 1. Create a new branch from the `main` branch (follow the [Branch Naming Conventions](#branch-naming-conventions) on how to name the new branch)
 2. Write your code
 3. Commit your code change to your branch locally
 4. When you think you are done with your changes, go back to the [project's repo online](https://github.com/lore-platform/lore-platform/tree/main)
-5. In the Navgivation bar, click 'Pull Requests'
+5. In the Navigation bar, click 'Pull Requests'
 6. Click 'New pull request'
 7. Follow the steps in the '[How To Make Pull Requests](#how-to-make-pull-requests)'